Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3_Sense/XIAO_ESP32S3_Sense_camera.md

 ## Taking photos with the camera

 Next we start with the most basic usage of the camera, for example, we will first use the camera to complete the image acquisition.
-The first project we will use the microSD card, the main task of this program is to get the camera footage every minute and then save the footage to the microSD.
+The first project we will use the microSD card, the main task of this program is to get the camera footage every minute and then save the footage to the microSD card.

 Before you start, do what I did and install the microSD card and the camera.